 For any value of n, the value of n! can be calculated by a simple method, like this:

-Suppose we use this method to calculate 4!
+Suppose we use this method to calculate 4!, as follows:

 So, given any value of n, the value of the function n! can always be determined in a finite number of steps of calculation.
 We know that the calculation must stop at some point, since we must always reach the point where y = 1, and so n! is a primitive recursive function.
 This method could be made into a computer program, and every primitive recursive function can be calculated by a simple computer program (but you should be aware that there are functions that evaluate as natural numbers by computer programs, but which are not primitive recursive functions).